 The doctoral dissertation represents the candidate’s contribution to the educational knowledge base.
 The dissertation should display mastery of, and the ability to apply research findings to, new analyses, syntheses, interpretations, and other research methods and procedures in order to contribute to the improvement of practice in leadership.
 The purpose of the dissertation is to produce knowledge, insight, materials, and/or new methods in the candidate’s field of specialization.
 It may replicate and extend an earlier study for the purpose of correcting errors, eliminating shortcomings, and enhancing or clarifying it.
 The dissertation must be meaningful and provide evidence of familiarity with existing research in the field.

 The student is responsible for certifying that the dissertation has been prepared in accordance with the regulations in this guide and that it is the student’s own work.
 The text should be proofread and free of grammatical errors and typos.
 For support with editing, students may contact the Writing Center.
 The dissertation author bears ultimate responsibility for meeting all of the formatting and style requirements set forth by the University and the dissertation committee.
 It is extremely important that the author carefully review and proofread the dissertation before the final submission.
 If format errors exist, the dissertation will be returned and this may delay graduation.
 After the dissertation has been submitted to and received by library staff, changes will not be permitted.

 The overall dissertation format is standard, with the dissertation having four chapters that are completed in three blocks.

-The reference list for the completed dissertation is placed after Chapter Five and before any appendix.
+The reference list for the completed dissertation is placed after Chapter Four and before any appendix.
 Documents, tables and figures whose importance to the text is tangential may be handled as appendix material.